Table of Contents

 Raw cat food vs. cooked cat food

-We tend to cook our food to get rid of pathogens and other harmful elements found in raw produce.
+We tend to cook our food to get rid of pathogens and other harmful elements found in raw meat.
 Cats, however, can easily eat both raw and cooked food.
 Which is better?
 There are pros and cons to both.

 Pros and cons of feeding raw